European Patchwork Quilter’s Tour

 Depart Reykjavik after breakfast for todays tour of the “Golden Circle” which includes:

-*Geysir Geothermal Area – the hot springs area famous for the first geyser ever mentioned in text: the one for which all geysers are named.
-Geyser erupts every 4 to 8 minutes.
+* Geysir Geothermal Area – the hot springs area famous for the first geyser ever mentioned in text: the one for which all geysers are named.
+The Strokkur Geyser erupts every 4 to 8 minutes.

-*Gulfoss – the roaring and magnificent waterfall “Gullfoss”, a major highlight on the tour
+* Gullfoss – the roaring and magnificent waterfall “Gullfoss”, a major highlight on the tour.

 Check in at Country Hotel Laekur for dinner and overnight stay.
 Time to hit the outside hot tub to round off a busy day.
-(B,L,D)
+(B,D)

 Thorsmork - Njals Saga Tapestry

-Depart for Eyjafjallajokull, the 6th largest glacier in Iceland, beneath its cap hides the volcano that erupted in 2010 and disrupted air traffic throughout the northern hemisphere.
+Depart for Eyjafjallajokull, the 6th largest glacier in Iceland.
+Beneath its cap hides the volcano that erupted in 2010 and disrupted air traffic throughout the northern hemisphere.
 Today you will visit Thorsmork, a hidden valley between three glaciers.
-You reach this verdant nature reserve by crossing lava fields and glacial rivers in a modified “Monster” truck – a exhilarating but safe experience, a adventure of a lifetime.
-Thorsmork is a popular place for hikers, the “Ring of Basar” is a easy 1.5m walk.
+You reach this verdant nature reserve by crossing lava fields and glacial rivers in a modified “Monster” truck – an exhilarating but safe experience, an adventure of an lifetime.
+Thorsmork is a popular place for hikers.
+The “Ring of Basar” is with this hike but you can opt out if you wish.
 Buffet lunch is served at Volcano Huts in Husadalur.
 On your return visit Gigjokull glacier with its giant icicle ravines – a good introduction to the “Land of Fire and Ice.”
-Continue to Selfoss & spend time with Gudrun’s family and friends.
-Dinner at famous Fjorubordid known for its magical lobster soup.
-Drive by shortest route to Gardur hamlet, located within a 10 minute drive to Keflavik Airport.
-Checkin at the Lighthouse Inn***.
+Continue to Thingborg Wool Center where high quality Icelandic sweaters and other wool products can be found.
+Drive by shortest route to Keflavik and checkin at Hotel Keflavik **** – dinner at KEF Restaurant.
 Wake up calls for Northern Lights if appropriate.
-(B,L,D)
+(B,D)

 Day 6 & 7

 Early morning flight to Frankfurt, Germany.
 Clear customs and meet your guide, Angela, who lives in Heidelberg.
 Angela will tell you about the Rhine Valley, the mighty river, the Lorelei and the wine industry in Germany.
-Arrive in Heidelberg, the oldest university town in Germany and proceed to the new Star Inn Hotel.
+Arrive in Heidelberg, the oldest university town in Germany and proceed to the new Hotel Weisser Bock****.
 Dinner in the Alstadt at the Red Ox Inn, built in 1703 and still owned/operated by the same family for 170 years.
-Enjoy good German food and music…visitors who have raised a glass here includes Mark Twain, John Wayne and Marilyn Monroe…an eclectic mix!
-(B,D)
+Enjoy good German food and music..visitors who have raised a glass here includes Mark Twain, John Wayne and Marilyn Monroe..an eclectic mix!
+(B,L,D)

 St. Marie aux Mines, France